 Entering the main entrance to this new residence hall is a 3-story timber frame foyer and large co-ed student lounge with views of Sugarloaf to the South and Bigelow to the North.
 This home to CVA Big Dog boarding students houses 84 student beds and 6 faculty apartments.

 When CVA first opened its doors in 1982 the Capricorn was the school's residential, academic and athletic facility.
 Throughout the schools 25 plus year history the Capricorn, once a ski dorm, has served many purposes.
-This facility is now classroom space, dining area, and day room space for sports equipment and books.
-Science and computer labs, coaches and administrative offices are all housed here.
+This facility is now home to administrative and coach offices, a dining area, and day room space for athletes and coaches.

 A new academic center is connected to Murfey Hall which houses all of our classrooms plus a music and art center.
 It's a 17,000 square foot two story building with 14 classrooms with state of the art technology.